AmpersandTarski/documentation/syntax/rule.md

 * `SRC` Expression
 * `TGT` Expression

 A rule is violated by a pair of atoms (source, target).
-In a  violation message these atoms can be used to print the atom itself or follow a relation to print other atoms.
+The source atom is the root of the violation message.
+In the message the target atoms are printed.
+With the Identity relation the root atom itself can be printed.
+You can use an expression to print other atoms.
 Below two examples reporting a violation of the rule that each project must have a project leader.
-The first prints the project's ID, the second the project's name:
+The first prints the project's ID, the second the project's name using the relation projectName:

 `VIOLATION ( TXT "Project ", SRC I, TXT " does not have a projectleader")`

 `VIOLATION ( TXT "Project ", SRC projectName, TXT " does not have a projectleader")`

 ## ROLE
 tbd